-I have 3 children: My oldest is my 16-year-old transgender son, my 14-year-old girl, and my 12-year-old boy who has ADHD and autism.
+I have 3 children: My 16-year-old transgender son, my 14-year-old girl, and my 12-year-old boy who has ADHD and autism.

-Again, I am assuming this is usually said in a supportive tone, to show that someone feels for the parents situation.
+Again, I am assuming this is usually said in a supportive tone to show that someone feels for the parent's situation.
 But really, just don't.
-There is no reason to say you are sorry someone's child.
-This is their child and they love that child with everything they are made of.
-Although sometimes things can get stressful, out of control, and overwhelming, that is still their little bundle of joy and they do not regret being their parent.
+There is no reason to say you are sorry for someone's child.
+This is their child, and they love that child with everything they are made of.
+Although sometimes things can get stressful, out of control, and overwhelming, that is still their little bundle of joy, and they do not regret being their parent.

-Some situations where saying sorry is acceptable and not offensive could be when they tell you they cannot meet for lunch because they child is having a melt-down.
-Or maybe they have to cut a visit short because they child is getting restless or needs a more comfortable atmosphere.
+Some situations where saying sorry is acceptable and not offensive could be when they tell you they cannot meet for lunch because the child is having a melt-down.
+Or maybe they have to cut a visit short because the child is getting restless or needs a more comfortable atmosphere.
 Or even when the parent is venting about a crazy day they had.
 These are acceptable times to show your support with an "I'm sorry you had a rough day".
-But giving a generalize apology to the way their child brain functions is just not comforting to any parent, especially an autism parent.
+But giving a generalized apology for the way their child's brain functions is just not comforting to any parent, especially an autism parent.

 Many people also believe that children with autism have some sort of special talent, and this is usually true to a degree.
 Children with autism tend to have many shortcomings when it comes to typical education, the ability to stay still or focus, and difficulty comprehending certain things.
 But one thing they do not lack is a sense of intrigue.

 It truly makes you wonder what they would do if their child was diagnosed with any kind of disability.
 Would you just walk away?
-One would hope that this question would come from someone that has never known the love for their own child, and hopefully once they finally have a child they would understand that their is no way to just walk away from that child, no matter what.
+One would hope that this question would come from someone that has never known the love for their own child, and hopefully, once they finally have a child, they would understand that there is no way to just walk away from that child, no matter what.

 #5 Have You Tried a Cure?

-If you go online there are a thousand different "breakthrough cures" for a thousand different ailments.
+If you go online, there are a thousand different "breakthrough cures" for a thousand different ailments.
 There are just as many supposed "cures" for autism.
-Every parent goes on the same path when their child is diagnosed with autism, first they wonder if it was something that they did, then they start searching for the cure.
-And every parent ends up at the same point when they realize that there is not a cure for autism.
+Every parent goes on the same path when their child is diagnosed with autism; first, they wonder if it was something that they did, and then they start searching for the cure.
+And every parent ends up at the same point when they realize that there is no cure for autism.

 There are many different treatments for issues associated with autism, and many of them work great depending on the child.
 But there is no way that some snake oil is going to cure a child of autism.
-There are even autism parents that claim that they have cured their children with many different treatments, but in reality all they have done is treat the symptoms.
-There are people who will swear up and down that their child once had autism and now they don't, these people are still in denial.
-The question you need to ask is, if this miracle drug or treatment was to stop today, how would the child be tomorrow, or in a few days?
+There are even autism parents that claim that they have cured their children with many different treatments, but in reality, all they have done is treat the symptoms.
+Some people will swear up and down that their child once had autism and now they don't; these people are still in denial.
+The question you need to ask is, if this miracle drug or treatment was to stop today, how would the child be tomorrow or in a few days?
 Would they still be "cured" or would their symptoms come back?

 Better yet, why would you even ask a parent this question?
 Trust that the parent has looked over every possible option and treatment to find what works best for the child.
 Unless the parent opens up a conversation about their child's mental health trials, just stay off the topic.